 “Yeah, that alley-oop back 180 J.B. did out of that feeble was sick.”

-He has the most hip-hop backside 360 in skateboarding and the best flip tricks this side of Kalis.
+He has some of the best flip tricks this side of Kalis, and the most incredible backside 360 in this part.
 J.B. doesn’t have anything left to prove, but still continues to break new ground in a lifestyle realm.
-The concept of “hammers,” lifestyle or otherwise, is completely foreign to hip-hop white guys, particularly European ones.
-But he owns the distinction of perhaps being the first ever hip-hop white guy to get a shape up in a video part — something that would undoubtedly make the heroes from Trilogy proud — and the best “lifestyle” moment in a skate video of 2013.
+He also owns the distinction of perhaps being the first ever hip-hop white guy to get a shape up in a video part.

 For a guy who was first introduced to Americans as not really caring about coverage, Javier has built quite an oeuvre this past decade-and-a-half.
 He had one of the best parts in the 2011 Skate Mafia video, and comes through in 2013, albeit cross-promoting with a dude we would’ve not been as quick to lend attention to without Javier’s name attached to the part.
 Cross promotion works, as Jay-Z will tell you, because this Erik Pettersson guy does the most absolutely insane exhibition of ledge dancing for his ender.
 It shouldn’t look good, but it does.